Buyun-Liang/personal_page_hugo/content/publication/2025/SECA/index.md

 ---
-title: 'Optimization for Robustness Evaluation beyond ℓp Metrics'
+title: 'SECA: Semantically Equivalent and Coherent Attacks for Eliciting LLM Hallucinations'

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
 authors:
-  - Hengyue Liang
   - buyun
+  - Liangzu Peng
-  - Ying Cui
+  - Jinqi Luo
-  - Tim Mitchell
+  - Darshan Thaker
+  - Kwan Ho Ryan Chan
-  - Ju Sun
+  - René Vidal

 # Author notes (optional)
 # author_notes:
 #   - 'Equal contribution'
 #   - 'Equal contribution'

-date: '2022-10-03T00:00:00Z'
+date: '2025-10-05T00:00:00Z'
 doi: ''

 # Schedule page publish date (NOT publication's date).